The future of thermal design – earlier electrothermal analysis

 Simcenter Flotherm processor 3D thermal model – showing heat source zones

 Each heat source has a thermal connection to carry power and temperature information, as does each defined boundary face.
 Note that each boundary face requires a thermal resistance (Rth) to be specified.
-More info below.
+More information below.

 The BCI-ROM is then connected to the electrical circuit, establishing the power-temperature connection, and also connected to the rest of the thermal circuit.
 Each connection for a thermal boundary face requires a user input for thermal resistance between the BCI-ROM and the next thermal object in the circuit.
 This is how the Boundary Conditions for the BCI-ROM come into play.
 In this example, the Bottom face of the processor is connected directly to the appropriate location on the PCB BCI-ROM with Rth_Bottom = 0.05 K/W (assuming a small thermal resistance between the bottom of a component and the board is usually reasonable).
 The top of the processor also has a boundary face Rth.
 This generally could represent a connection to a heat sink, airflow, etc, but in this case it represents a direct connection to the phone casing via a thermal interface material (Rth_Top = 0.2 K/W) between the processor lid and the casing.